 Notes: This figure illustrates the long-run transition over 82 years (up to 2100) with a 3 percent growth rate.
-From 2100 to 2200, this growth is halted and maintained at the 2100 level to allow the model to converge.

-The initial dip in all types of natural capital as well as in produced capital between 2018 and 2060 (presented in figure 14 and figure 15) is due to the substitution effect towards human capital.
+A small initial dip in all types of natural capital as well as in produced capital (presented in figure 14 and figure 15) due to the substitution effect towards human capital is noticed.
+This effect, however, is temporary.
 As human capital becomes more efficient through exogenous growth, the need for other inputs is reduced.
 However, in the long run, the transition to clean energy and the improvement of ecosystems are still assured by the social planner.